IndieCoderMM/BridgeHero-TurtleGame/README.md

 # BridgeHero-TurtleGame
-Bridge hero game with python turtle module.
+In this beginner python project, bridge hero game is created using python turtle module.